Vyral/cathy-naiser/_posts/2021-12-17-my-wishes-for-you-this-holiday-season.md

 **I wish you time to relax.** These last couple of years have been hard, so relax and heal from the losses, drama, and pain.

-**I wish you time for fun.** We haven’t had near enough of it, so really embrace having fun during the holidays.
+**I wish you time for fun.** We haven’t had nearly enough of it, so really embrace having fun during the holidays.

 {% include pullquote.html %}